imrinahru/my-site-fresh/content/05_Research_Log/🤗Hugging Face's AI Democratization.md

 - As of 2025 June, most of the spaces related to ethical experimentation/scrutiny are no longer running.

 - ~~Updating and maintaining the ethics related spaces, such as examination, benchmarking tools, can be a valid starting point.~~
-(Updated July 1, 2025: Ethics and values are among the most difficult things humans can precisely agree on ([[New Context Conference 2025 Summer]], Tenzin).
+(Updated July 1, 2025: Ethics and values are among the most difficult things humans can precisely agree on ([[New Context Conference 2025 Summer]], Tenzin Priyadarshi).
 Based on this assumption, focusing on actual, experiential product that can naturally instil self-reflection, and alignment with ethics, should be prioritised.)

 ## Further reading